 What is Trauma?

 During ordinary, day-to-day events, both sides of our brain process and store what we experience.
 However, when you have a life-threatening experience or you witness another person in such circumstances, your verbal brain can be overwhelmed and your executive function (the ability to think your way out of the trauma) fails.
 You can no longer organize your experience in a logical way.
 The parts of the brain that deal with survival take over.
 If you cannot fight or flee the situation you will go into the freeze.
-This is when the Instinctual Trauma Response (ITR) occurs.
+The body and brain are hardwired to help us survive.
+Tis is called the Instinctual Trauma Response (ITR).

 A person can sometimes enter a “fixed state” when re-experiencing an aspect of the Instinctual Trauma Response as an intrusive symptom (even though the trauma happened long ago).
 For example, one could be in the fixed state of the freeze that is mistaken for depression.
 In such a case, antidepressants and other conventional treatments have little effect.